'Jumbo' SPY options make debut, but liquidity a concern to some

 BOX received the go-ahead from the U.S. Securities and Exchange Commission this week to trade the Jumbo SPY contract.
 Other option venues can list the contract after submitting a rule filing to the Securities and Exchange Commission.

-Jumbo SPY options are based on 1,000 shares of the SPDR S&P 500 exchange-traded fund (SPY.P), the largest U.S. ETF by assets, compared to the standard contract based on 100 shares.
+Jumbo SPY options are based on 1,000 shares of the SPDR S&P 500 exchange-traded fund, the largest U.S. ETF by assets, compared to the standard contract based on 100 shares.
 They are targeted for customers who are looking for a larger notional contract size, BOX said.

 However, the International Securities Exchange said on Friday it chose not to join BOX in opening them for trading.
 ISE’s primary concern was that this would divide trading between the standard SPY options and the jumbos, therefore weakening the liquidity in one of the most actively traded issues in options.